CocoaPods/Molinillo/ARCHITECTURE.md

 13. If there is an existing, `activated` vertex for the dependency, `attempt_to_filter_existing_spec`
   - This filters the contents of the existing vertex's `PossibilitySet` by the current state's `requirement`
   - If any possibilities remain within the `PossibilitySet`, it updates the activated vertex's payload with the new, filtered state and pushes a new `DependencyState`
-  - If no possibilities remain within the `PossibilitySet` after filtering, or if the current state's `PossibilitySet` had a different set of sub-dependecy requirements to the existing vertex's `PossibilitySet`, `create_conflict` and `unwind_for_conflict`, back to the last `DependencyState` that has a chance to not generate a conflict.
+  - If no possibilities remain within the `PossibilitySet` after filtering, or if the current state's `PossibilitySet` had a different set of sub-dependency requirements to the existing vertex's `PossibilitySet`, `create_conflict` and `unwind_for_conflict`, back to the last `DependencyState` that has a chance to not generate a conflict.
 Go to #6
 15. Terminate with the topmost state's dependency graph when there are no more requirements left
 16. For each vertex with a payload of allowable versions for this resolution (i.e., a `PossibilitySet`), pick a single specific version.